-41. SLIDE 41 EXPLAIN FIGURE 58-40 A key fob remote.
+41. SLIDE 41 EXPLAIN FIGURE 23-40 A key fob remote.

-ICONS Ch58 Safety, Comfort Convenience Acc.

-DEMONSTRATION: Obtain several remote

-DEMO keyless entry fobs or transmitters to show to

-your students.
-Separate the cases of the fobs to let

-students see the internal components, especially

-keypad touch areas on circuit board.
-Discuss range

-"line of sight"?
+DEMONSTRATION: Obtain several remote kevless entry fobs or transmitters to show to your students.
+Separate the cases of the fobs to let students see the internal components, especially keypad touch areas on circuit board.
+Discuss range of remote keyless entry key fobs.
+What is meant by "line of sight"?

-42. SLIDE 42 EXPLAIN FIGURE 58-41 A typical vehicle

-showing the location of the various components of the

-remote keyless entry system.

-43. SLIDE 43 EXPLAIN FIGURE 58-42 (a) If the passive

-key is within about 15 feet (5 meters) of the vehicle when

-access to the interior (b) The engine starts if the smart

-key is detected being inside the vehicle.
+43. SLIDE 43 EXPLAIN FIGURE 23-42 (a) If the passive key is within about 15 feet (5 meters) of the vehicle when the door handle is touched, the door unlocks, allowing access to the interior. (b) The engine starts if the smart key is detected being inside the vehicle.

-DISCUSSION: Have students talk about

-ROLLING CODE TRANSMITTERS.
-What other

-QUESTION component uses rolling code technology?
+DISCUSSION: Have students talk about ROLLING CODE TRANSMITTERS.
+What other component uses rolling code technology?

-DISCUSSION: Discuss REMOTE KEYLESS

-ENTRY (RKE) Systems & their components

-QUESTION involved in these systems.
-How do electronic key

-fobs or transmitters work?
+DISCUSSION: Discuss REMOTE KEYLESS ENTRY (RKE) Systems & their components involved in these systems.
+How do electronic key fobs or transmitters work?

-Have them work together to create a spreadsheet

-that shows procedures for programming remote

-keyless entry transmitters.
+HANDS-ON TASK: Divide students into groups.
+Have them work together to create a spreadsheet that shows procedures for programming remote keyless entry transmitters.

-DEMONSTRATION: USE LAB VEHICLE to Show

-DEMO components of Antitheft System.
-Activate

-system to show how lamps flash & horn or siren
+DEMONSTRATION: USE LAB VEHICLE to Show components of Antitheft System.
+Activate system to show how lamps flash & horn or siren sounds.

-sounds.

-DISCUSSION: Have students talk about antitheft

-systems.
-What are components of antithert
+DISCUSSION: Have students talk about antitheft systems.
+What are components of antitheft system?

-QUESTION

 Antitheft System (View) (Download)

-DISCUSSION: Have students talk about the use

-of special keys for antitheft systems .
-What

-QUESTION nappens if an unprogrammed key is used?
+DISCUSSION: Have students talk about the use of special keys for antitheft systems.
+What happens if an unprogrammed key is used?

+DISCUSSION: Discuss diagnostic steps used for troubleshooting antitheft system.
+Why is it important to have accurate service data before troubleshooting any electronic system?